folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I want to be empathetic, my heart like Dee-1" > Speaking from the heart

-* It is worth noting that according to Jesus's teaching, it is not possible for someone to have a truly empathetic heart if that persons words and actions are not consistently empathetic.
+* It is worth noting that according to Jesus's teaching, it is not possible for someone to have a truly empathetic heart if that person's words and actions are not consistently empathetic.

-* In the same speech from St. Matthew's account of the Gospel where Jesus taught his disciples the Lord's Prayer, Jesus used a metaphor of trees and fruit to teach his disciples that people who have good in their heart will produce good words and actions and anyone who had evil in their heartwill produce evil words and actions.
+* In the same speech from St. Matthew's account of the Gospel where Jesus taught his disciples the Lord's Prayer, Jesus used a metaphor of trees and fruit to teach his disciples that people who have good in their heart will produce good words and actions, and anyone who has evil in their heart will produce evil words and actions.
 By contrast, anyone who produces evil words and actions does not truly have good in their hearts.

   * ***Beware of false prophets**, who come to you **in sheep's clothing, but inwardly are greedy wolves**. **By their fruits you will know them**.
 Can you gather grapes from thorns or figs from thistles?
 Even so, **every good tree produces good fruit, but the corrupt tree produces evil fruit.
 A good tree cannot produce evil fruit, neither can a corrupt tree produce good fruit**.
 Every tree that doesn't grow good fruit is cut down and thrown into the fire.
 Therefore by their fruits you will know them.*
   -Matthew 7:15-20

-* In a parallel speech in St. Lluke's account of the Gospel according, Jesus gives the same teaching while specifically using the word heart.
+* In a parallel speech in St. Luke's account of the Gospel, Jesus gives the same teaching while specifically using the word "heart."

   * ***The good person out of the good treasure of his heart brings forth what is good; and the evil person out of the evil treasure brings forth what is evil; for his mouth speaks from the abundance that fills a person's heart.***
   -Luke 6:43-45

-* Jesus's warning against false, corrupt prophets is particularly notable given that on “Mortal Man”, throughout “DAMN.” and on “Worldwide Steppers” Kendrick has spoken about how he is prophet to the Black community in America.
+* Jesus's warning against false, corrupt prophets is particularly notable given that on “Mortal Man,” throughout *DAMN.*, and on “Worldwide Steppers,” Kendrick has spoken about how he is a prophet to the Black community in America.

-* Hence, from the perspective of Jesus's teaching, Kendrick's inconsistent actions and words—particularly within "Watch the Party Die"—would seem to indicate that there is a deep inconsistency within Kendrick's heart as Kendrick's heart seems to contain both empathy and a pathological desire for ruthless vigilante retribution.
+* Hence, from the perspective of Jesus's teaching, Kendrick's inconsistent actions and words—particularly within "Watch the Party Die"—would seem to indicate that there is a deep inconsistency within Kendrick's heart, as Kendrick's heart seems to contain both empathy and a pathological desire for ruthless vigilante retribution.

 {{< /details >}}